bwmarrin/discordgo/README.md

 A Discord API for Golang

-Discordgo provides an almost complete low-level Golang interface to the Discord REST and Websocket API layers.
-The majority of both of these interfaces are complete and I should have the remaining functions finished soon.
+Discordgo provides a mostly complete low-level Golang interface to the Discord REST and Websocket API.

-# Example
+# Usage Example
 ```go
 package main